ordinarydennis/ordinarydennis.github.io/_posts/2022-02-20-What-is-TIme-Complexity.md

 ## Asymtotic Notation
 When analyzing the performance of an algorithm to solve a problem, it is difficult to obtain a constant result due to various factors such as the type of data given, the environment in which the experiment is performed, and the performance of the system used for the experiment, and the comparison result may not always be constant.
 An effective solution of this is asymptotic analysis.
 It is a method of counting the number of executions of an operation Instead of measuring the execution time.
 There are three expression methods for asymptotic analysis. <br>

-Omega Notation, Ω <br>
+Omega Notation, $Ω$ <br>
-The notation Ω(n) is the formal way to express the lower bound of an algorithm's running time.
+The notation $Ω(n)$ is the formal way to express the lower bound of an algorithm's running time.
 It measures the best case time complexity or the best amount of time an algorithm can possibly take to complete. <br>

-Big Oh Notation, Ο <br>
+Big Oh Notation, $Ο$ <br>
-The notation Ο(n) is the formal way to express the upper bound of an algorithm's running time.
+The notation $Ο(n)$ is the formal way to express the upper bound of an algorithm's running time.
 It measures the worst case time complexity or the longest amount of time an algorithm can possibly take to complete. <br>

-Theta Notation, θ <br>
+Theta Notation, $θ$ <br>
-The notation θ(n) is the formal way to express both the lower bound and the upper bound of an algorithm's running time.
+The notation $θ(n)$ is the formal way to express both the lower bound and the upper bound of an algorithm's running time.
 It is represented as follows −

 When expressing time complexity, Big O is mainly used.
 Why is that?
 Algorithm execution time may depend on the given data.